Arksine/moonraker/docs/web_api.md

   `ok` when complete

 ### Update Client
-If `client_repo` and `client_path` have been configured in `[update_manager]`
-this endpoint can be used to install the most recently publish release of the client.
+If one more more `[update_manager client client_name]` sections have been configured this endpoint can be used to install the most recently published release of the client.
 If an update is requested while a print is in progress then this request will return an error.
+The `name` argument is requred, it's value should match the `client_name` of the configured section.

 - HTTP command:\
-  `POST /machine/update/client`
+  `POST /machine/update/client?name=client_name`

 - Websocket command:\
   `{jsonrpc: "2.0", method: "machine.update.client",
-   id: <request id>}`
+   params: {name: "client_name"}, id: <request id>}`

 - Returns:\
   `ok` when complete